-Summary Taken together, our design provides a non-deceptive way to generate exogenous variation in the second moment of people's beliefs, holding fixed the first moment.
+Summary Taken together, our design provides a non-deceptive way of generating exogenous variation in the second moment of people's beliefs, holding fixed the first moment.
 By comparing the demand for information between respondents in the high and the low uncertainty arm we can obtain causal evidence on the role of perceived uncertainty in driving information demand.
-Given that the treatment was randomly assigned, our experimental estimates are immune to concerns related to omitted variable bias, reverse causality or measurement error, which could bias correlational estimates in a direction that is unclear ex-ante.

-4.2 Results: Firms
+4.2 Results on exchange rate expectations